 Tony-of-All-Trades

 What started with household repairs evolved into something far more ambitious.
-Over the course of two years, armed with little more than a pickaxe and determination, I built a koi pond in my backyard.
+Over the course of two years, armed with little more than a pickaxe and determination, I built a koi pond (the caveman style) in my backyard.
 Not just any pond — a fully integrated ecosystem with solar-powered pumps and aquaponics.
-Fish waste feeding plants.
-Plants filtering water.
-An elegant cycle inspired by my time at the COSMOS program at UC Santa Cruz, where I studied under Professor Chen in the Intro to Smart Power research program.
+Fish waste feeding plants and plants filtering water.
+An elegant cycle inspired by my time at the COSMOS program at UC Santa Cruz, where I studied under Dr. Zhang and Professor Chen in the Intro to Smart Power research program

 Today, at USC's Iovine and Young Academy, I'm surrounded by designers, engineers, and entrepreneurs who challenge me daily.
 As CEO of Besties Inc., I'm building a social networking platform that helps college students form genuine connections — not through superficial matching algorithms, but through shared interests, values, and authentic interactions.